urfave/cli/README.md

 released version of Go on OS X and Windows.
 For full details, see [`./.travis.yml`](./.travis.yml) and [`./appveyor.yml`](./appveyor.yml).

+### Build tags

+You can use the following build tags:

+#### `urfave_cli_no_docs`

+When set, this removes `ToMarkdown` and `ToMan` methods, so your application won't be able to call those.
+This reduces the resulting binary size by about 300-400 KB (measured using Go 1.18.1 on Linux/amd64), due to less dependencies.

 ### Using `v1` releases

 ```